Regulatory Registered Agent and Legal Representative in Colombia

 Medical device manufacturers have the option to keep or control their registrations in many international markets.
 Companies prefer to appoint bioaccess.™ as their in-country authorized registered agent and regulatory legal representative in order to maintain control over their distribution channels, intellectual property, and post-market technovigilance regulations.

-Your registered agent in Colombia will manage your product registration process, will interact with INVIMA on your behalf, will receive legal notices on your behalf, and will ensure that you comply with local post-marketing surveillance requirements.
+Your registered agent in Colombia will manage your medical device registration process, will interact with INVIMA on your behalf, will receive legal notices on your behalf, and will ensure that you comply with local post-marketing surveillance requirements.

 bioaccess.™: will act as your regulatory registered agent in Colombia fulfilling all regulatory responsibilities per national health regulations.
 You will assign power of attorney to us to file regulatory submissions to INVIMA on your behalf and to receive notices and appropriately respond to them.